cairo-book/cairo-book/src/ch05-03-method-syntax.md

 In Cairo, we can also define a method which doesn't act on a specific instance (so, without any `self` parameter) but which still manipulates the related type.
 This is what we call _class methods_ in Object-Oriented programming.
 As these methods are not called from an instance, we don't use them with the `<instance_name>.<method_name>` syntax but with the `<Trait_or_Impl_name>::<method_name>` syntax as you will see in the next example.

-These methods are often use to build new instances but they may have a lot of different utilities.
+These methods are often used to build new instances but they may have a lot of different utilities.

 Let's create the method `new` which creates a `Rectangle` from a `width` and a `height`, and a method `compare` which compares two `Rectangle` instances, and returns `true` if both rectangle have the same area and `false` otherwise.